 Final Thoughts from the Home Office

+But if you’re just a tired dev trying to survive a late-day Zoom call without your eyes glazing over, consider looking into how you're supporting your brain's actual health.
 For me, moving away from stimulants and toward things like The Brain Song made the difference between missing deadlines and actually enjoying my freelance freedom again.
 It’s about reducing the latency so you can actually run the code you were meant to write.
+Now, if I could just figure out how to stop the dog from barking every time the delivery guy comes by, I’d be at 100% efficiency.
+One bug at a time, I guess.